mohamxd/Shale-Segmentation-Project/README.md

 - `augment`: Albumentations options for training patches.
 - `smoketest`: limits for dataset size, workers, and batches per epoch for quick runs.
 - `inference`: checkpoint path, patch directory, number of examples, and output directory for predictions.

+## Data splits
+- Two split modes are supported: `sample_holdout` (unchanged behavior) and `region_split`.
+- `region_split` plans a grid (rows x columns) per sample automatically within configured bounds, or uses an explicit `region_grid` override.
+- The effective canvas can be padded or cropped (`eff_mode`) to align grid and stride; padding uses background for labels.
+- Patch coordinates are taken from the stride grid, keeping patches whose centers land inside a region; `strict_no_pixel_leakage` additionally requires full containment to avoid cross-region pixels.
+- Region assignments occur at the region level using deterministic shuffles and requested fractions, ensuring region IDs are angle-agnostic to prevent leakage across views.

 ## Training
 Run full training with the specified configuration: